zilexa/syncthing-activity/README.md

-# syncthing-activity
+# syncthing-backup

-This small program uses [Syncthing](https://syncthing.net)'s [REST API](https://docs.syncthing.net/dev/rest.html) to determine the changes ocurring on the local instance of Syncthing.
+This small program uses [Syncthing](https://syncthing.net)'s [REST API](https://docs.syncthing.net/dev/rest.html) backup files incrementally each time local SyncThing has finished syncing a folder.
 (No worries: the API is queried on the machine on which you run `syncthing-activity`.)

-## apikey
+## Requirements

+### Get api key
 Open Syncthing's Web UI at `http://127.0.0.1:8384`, click on _Actions_ and _Settings_.
 On the Settings panel, _General_ tab you'll find the API key on the right.
 Copy that into an environment variable before launching